DNyakonyu/Akan-Names/README.md

 date input - 27
 gender - female selected, Expected output is You were born on Wednesday and Your akan name is Akua!

+## Known error/bug

+Sometimes if wrong entry is done, the system outputs results, then prompts for the correct information entry.

 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)